Art Therapy Courses and Distance Education/Online

 - Study by Distance Education/Online - Online art therapy courses available worldwide

-Only three universities offer an extensive Art Therapy program in Australia (Sydney NSW, Melbourne VIC and Brisbane QLD).
-In many other countries universities don't offer it at all.
-The Centre for Educational and Clinical Art Therapy (CECAT) is committed to contribute to the training in art therapy around Australia and worldwide.
+Only three universities offer an extensive Art Therapy program in Australia: Sydney NSW; Melbourne VIC; and Brisbane QLD.
+In many other countries the program isn't offered at all.
+The Centre for Educational and Clinical Art Therapy (CECAT) is committed to the training and development of art therapy around Australia and worldwide.
 Our Newcastle and Distance Education Art Therapy Courses presents a solid foundation for those people who may not be able to study at a University.

-What Is Art Therapy?Art Therapy is an evidence-based intervention developed in the mid 1940s for the management of mental health disorders.
-It is widely used in Europe and the United States, but art therapy is still in its early stages of practice in Australia.
+What Is Art Therapy?Art Therapy is an evidence-based intervention developed in the mid 1940s for the management of mental health disorders in both adults and children.
+It is widely used in Europe and the United States, but in Australia the practice of art therapy is still in its early stages.

 Art therapy encourages self-discovery and emotional growth.
-Developing from Freud and Jung's theories of the unconscious, art therapy is based on the assumption that visual symbols and images (as in dreams), are the most accessible and natural form of communication to the human experience.
-Clients are encouraged to visualize, and create, a representation of thoughts and emotions that they may not be able to talk about.
+Evolving from Freud and Jung's theories of the unconscious, art therapy is based on the belief that visual symbols and images (as in dreams), are the most accessible and natural form of communicating to the human experience.
+Clients are encouraged to visualise, and create, a representation of thoughts and emotions that they may not otherwise be able to articulate.

 Art therapists assist people to access their own image-making abilities.
-They do this by jointly exploring the meaning of the processes and images in the light of personal experiences and relationships that may be distressing or nurturing.
-The great advantage is that the art therapist can facilitate for children and adults communications of their inner world that they may initially find difficult to verbalise.
+They do this by jointly exploring the meaning of their images in light of the relationships and personal experiences they have encountered which may be distressing or nurturing.
+The art therapist's great advantage is being able to facilitate the client's expression of their inner world that they may find difficult to verbalise.

 Acknowledgement of Country